Oneirical/bevy_tgfp/tutorial/1-drawing-the-player.md

 Much better.
 Activating `default_nearest` in Bevy options like this helps render pixel art in pixel-perfect mode.

-Enter ̀`cargo run` again to finish the first part of this tutorial!
+Enter `cargo run` again to finish the first part of this tutorial!

-TODO image
+{{ image(src="https://raw.githubusercontent.com/Oneirical/oneirical.github.io/main/1-drawing-the-player/clean.png", alt="A Bevy app with a clean image of the player character glyph in the centre.",
+         position="center", style="border-radius: 8px;") }}